rk295/ansible-role-openvpnas/README.md

 [![Build Status](https://travis-ci.org/rk295/ansible-role-openvpnas.svg?branch=master)](https://travis-ci.org/rk295/ansible-role-openvpnas)

-This role enables idempotent configuration of the [OpenVPN Access Server] via the vendor provided [sacli] utility and optionally copies in the SSL cert and key.
+This role enables idempotent configuration of the [OpenVPN Access Server] via the vendor provided [sacli] utility.

 Currently it supports all the keys available via the `ConfigPut` option to `sacli`, but none of the other configurable items.
 Any PR's adding extra functionality will be welcomed.